Learn to Hunt

 The Natural Lakes Research team provides high quality and relevant research information to fisheries management and hatchery programs to enhance fisheries resources in Iowa’s natural lakes.

 Iowa’s muskellunge stocking program began in 1960 with the stocking of 40 fingerlings in two natural lakes.
 The goal was to help anglers catch trophy-sized fish without leaving Iowa.
-The need for research evaluating the survival of stocked muskellunge raised on different feeds and stocked at different times of the year increased as muskellunge culture techniques advanced.
+The need for research evaluating the survival of stocked muskellunge raised on different feeds and stocked at different times of the year increased as muskellunge breeding techniques advanced.
 Finding the most efficient stocking strategies would reduce production costs and provide desired muskellunge populations that would meet the needs of anglers and hatchery production.

-Starting in 1991, all muskellunge fingerlings stocked into Spirit and West Okoboji lakes in Northwest Iowa were marked with freeze brands to identify the type and year they were stocked.
+Starting in 1991, all muskellunge fingerlings stocked into Spirit and West Okoboji Lakes in Northwest Iowa were marked with freeze brands to identify the type and year they were stocked.
 Adult muskellunge were caught with gillnets each spring and examined for brands, individually marked with a fish tag, and released into the same lake they were caught.
 Stocked muskellunge survival was estimated from recaptures of branded and individually marked fish.
 In most years, none of the pellet-raised fall stocked fingerlings survived.
 Minnow-raised muskellunge fingerlings survived much better than pellet-raised fish, most likely because of their larger size (10-13 inches), better camouflage markings, and better health.
 This research also found that minnow-fed yearlings stocked in the spring survived much better than those stocked in the fall.
 Further evaluation showed that the survival of spring-stocked yearlings that were started on pellets and finished on minnows was as good as their minnow-raised counterparts and cost less to produce.

 Since 2003, only muskellunge yearlings that were started on pellets and finished on minnows have been stocked in Iowa and population numbers have increased greatly.
 Yet, muskellunge population goals were not always met for all lakes.
 Loss of muskellunge into connected waterways during high flow events has added to some of the changes in population abundance.
 Further research found that the survival of spring-stocked yearlings to age-4 varied largely among years (8.3-52.6%) and limited adult population abundance.
 Using this information, a model was developed to predict adult densities at various stocking rates and times.
-More (24-33%) fish and frequent (annual) stockings of spring yearling muskellunge are needed to meet management goals in Iowa’s lakes.
+More (24-33%) fish and frequent (yearly) stockings of spring yearling muskellunge are needed to meet management goals in Iowa’s lakes.

 Changes to stocking rates and frequencies were made in Spirit Lake and the Okoboji Lakes in 2014 to improve adult muskellunge populations.
 In addition, all yearling muskellunge stocked in natural lakes since 2010 have been tagged before stocking to identify additional factors (fish length, condition, etc.) that may affect muskellunge survival.
 In 2015, this information was used to develop a plan for managing muskellunge in Iowa’s natural lakes.

 Shallow lakes in Iowa are known as “tweener” lakes because they are too shallow to always be good lakes and too deep to always be good marshes.
 Shallow lakes in Iowa can be in one of two conditions; turbid or clear water state.
 Lakes in the turbid water state have very dirty water, little to no aquatic vegetation, limited emergent vegetation, a sparse fishery dominated by carp and bullheads, and limited waterfowl production.
-Many of these lakes can also be in a clear water state which has clear water, lots of aquatic vegetation, shallow bays covered with emergent vegetation, a desirable fishery dominated by sport fish species, and good waterfowl production.
+Many of these lakes can also be in a clear water state with clear water, lots of aquatic vegetation, shallow bays covered with emergent vegetation, a desirable fishery dominated by sport fish species, and good waterfowl production.

 In the past, many “tweener” lakes needed long drought periods to remove common carp and let emergent vegetation reestablish to shift back to the clear water state.
 The lack of large drought periods has caused many “tweener” lakes to stay in the turbid state for several decades.
 During this period, some shallow lakes were managed by applying pesticides and restocking with desired sport fish; little attention was given to aquatic macrophyte growth or long-term rough fish management and eventually these lakes shifted back to the turbid water state.

 Natural reproduction of walleye in Iowa’s natural lakes is very limited.
 Annual stockings of fry and fingerlings are needed to sustain these fisheries.
 Consistent survival of stocked fry and fingerling walleye is key to increase walleye numbers in many Iowa’s natural lakes.
 These lakes often have high walleye harvest deaths, so stocking alone would not produce the walleye numbers needed to meet management goals.
 A combination of improved stocking survival and proper harvest regulations is needed to increase walleye populations.
 Since hatchery costs are dependent on the size of fish produced, most research in Iowa has focused on evaluating the survival of fall stocked walleye fingerlings.
-Several years of research examining age-0 and age-1 walleye electrofishing catch rates and population numbers concluded that large (>7 inches) walleye fingerlings are needed to meet adult walleye population goals.
+Several years of research examining age-0 and age-1 walleye electrofishing catch rates and population numbers concluded that large (at least 7 inches) walleye fingerlings are needed to meet adult walleye population goals.

 Iowa’s walleye culture program has focused on developing production techniques that produce the largest walleye fingerlings.
 Many natural lakes are stocked in the fall with 9-10 inch walleye.
 Current research is evaluating large walleye fingerlings survival; early findings suggest that large fingerlings can provide valuable additions to walleye populations.
 Since walleye fry are the most important driving force for strong walleye year classes, research is also being done to evaluate the survival of fry stocked near shore directly from distribution tanks and those stocked away from shore via bags.
 Recaptures of marked age-0 walleye in the fall has shown that in some years, fry stocked offshore contribute better to the fall age-0 walleye population than those stocked near shore.
 In addition to stocking survival, managers also use harvest regulations to improve adult walleye abundance, size structure, and growth rates.